33 benefits of trace minerals for cattle and why you should supplement them

 Growth

-- Better rumen fermentation by an increased fiber digestion of low quality forages
+• Better rumen fermentation by increased fiber digestion of low-quality forages

 Resistance